ericlaw1979/ShowChromeVersion/README.md

 # Show Chrome Version
-bhow Chrome Version shows the browser's version as a toolbar icon; this is useful for people who are testing many different versions of Browsers at once, or those who just want to notice version updates and so on.
+This extension shows the browser's version as a toolbar icon; this is useful for people who are testing many different versions of Browsers at once, or those who just want to notice version updates and so on.

 Now supports the new Chromium-based Microsoft Edge.